 - 3 tablespoon olive oil

 - 1 cup water, (more may be needed)

 - Preheat the oven to 180 degrees Celsius and line an oven tray with baking paper or a silicone baking sheet.

 - Combine all the ingredients expect for the water in a bowl.
-Add in the water slowly, and only enough so that you have a thick spreadable paste.
+Add in the water slowly, enough so that you have a spreadable paste.